fedora-infra/maubot-pretix-invite/README.md

 ![The "list publicly" checkbox on the main settings page of pretix that reads "Show in lists"](./demo/pretix%20public%20checkbox.png)

-You will also need to configure a custom question to collect participant's Matrix ID.
+You will also need to **configure a custom question to collect participant's Matrix ID**.
 Pretix doesnt seem to have user facing documentation on this, so your best bet is probably to copy the settings from an existing event that had these questions already set up.

-Here's what you would need to set the values to for the matrix id question (ignore the FAS one - you may need to do additional things to set up questions, im not sure):
+Here's what you would need to set the values to for the matrix id question (ignore the FAS one):

 ![the questions menu in pretix showing a configured matrix ID question](./demo/pretix%20questions%20setup.png)

-Currently this bot is hardcoded to look for an `internal identifier` value (its under advanced when editing the question) thats set to `matrix`.
+Currently this bot is hardcoded to look for an `internal identifier` value of `matrix`.
+This can be found under the advanced manu when editing the question.
 In the future this may be configurable

+#### Setting up webhooks

+Webhooks are an organization-level setting that requires admin permissions to edit.
+Pretix has [documentation](https://docs.pretix.eu/en/latest/api/webhooks.html#configuring-webhooks) for how to configure a webhook.